neuropsychology/ComplexSpan/README.md

 source("https://github.com/neuropsychology/ComplexSpan/blob/master/statistics/processing.R")
 ```
 Then, set your working directory to the source file location (Session > Set Working Directory > To Source File Location).
-Create a folder in your working directory called "data" and create the path for your output csv file (E.g. path_to_csv <- "./data/pilot_1.csv").
+Create a folder in your working directory called "data" and create the path for your output csv file
+-  E.g., path_to_csv <- "./data/pilot_1.csv"

 This will allow you to use the functions created to preprocess the datafile.
 You can then simply run:

 ```r